ysyk2021/the-learning-mindset-how-to-cultivate-a-passion-for-lifelong-learning/src/chapter-7-2.md

-Chapter 7: Learning from Failure: Techniques for Turning Failures into Opportunities for Growth
+Techniques for Turning Failures into Opportunities for Growth
 ===============================================================================================

 Failure is an inevitable part of the learning process, but it can also be a valuable opportunity for growth and development.
 In this chapter, we will explore techniques for turning failures into opportunities for growth.